-Level 1 Source (- Level 32 Source)
+Level 1 Source ( - Level 32 Source)

 Not in use Defines the signal to be supervised by the level.

-Net Weight Not in use: The level is not used, any outputs set to work with this level will be off.

-Gross Weight work with this level will be off.
+Net Weight Not in use: The level is not used, any outputs set to Gross Weight work with this level will be off.
+Display Weight Net weight: The level operates on the net weight.
+Flow Rate Gross weight: The level operates on the gross weight Abs.
+Net Weight Display weight: The level operates on gross weight or Abs.Gross Weight net weight, even if the flow rate is displayed.
+Abs.Disp.
+Weight Flow rate: The level operates on the flow rate.

-Display Weight

-Flow Rate

 Abs.
-Net Weight

-Abs.
-Orace Weight

-Net weight: The level operates on the gross weight

-Display weight: The level operates on gross weight or

-Abs.
-Gross Weight

-Abs.
-Gross Weight net weight, even if the flow rate is displayed.

-Abs.
-Disp.
-Weight Flow rate: The level operates on the flow rate.

-Abs.: Stands for Absolute,

-< Not in use > the level operates on the absolute value of net weight, gross weight, displayed weight, or flow rate.
+Flow Rate Abs.: Stands for Absolute, < Not in use > the level operates on the absolute value of net weight, gross weight, displayed weight, or flow rate.

-Level 1 Scale (- Level 32 Scale)
+Level 1 Scale ( - Level 32 Scale)

 1 Defines which scale that will be supervised by the level.

-2

-3

-4

-1: The level is supervising scale number 1.

-2: The level is supervising scale number 2.

-6 8: The level is supervising scale number 8.

-8 Note: This parameter is only shown if 'Level 1 Source' is

-<1> not set to 'Not in use'.
+2 3 1: The level is supervising scale number 1.
+4 2: The level is supervising scale number 2.
+5 6 7 8: The level is supervising scale number 8.
+8 <1> Note: This parameter is only shown if 'Level 1 Source' is not set to 'Not in use'.

-Level 1 Output (- Level 32 Output)
+Level 1 Output ( - Level 32 Output)

-Active Above Active Below This parameter defines the conditions for control of a possible used output.

-< Active above > Active above: The used output is activated as the supervised signal level is above the set level.
+Active Above Active Below This parameter defines the conditions for control of a possible used output. < Active above > Active above: The used output is activated as the supervised signal level is above the set level.
 Active below: The used output is activated as the supervised signal level is below the set level.

-Note: This parameter is only shown if 'Level 1 Source' is

-not set to 'Not in use'.
+Note: This parameter is only shown if 'Level 1 Source' is not set to 'Not in use'.

-Level 1 Hyst. (- Level 32 Hyst.)
+Level 1 Hystereses ( - Level 32 Hystereses)

-Range: Defines the hystereses range for the level.

-+/-999999 Positive value gives a hystereses range above the Unit: switch level, negative value gives a range below the or flow unit.
+Range: Defines the hystereses range for the level. +/-999999 Positive value gives a hystereses range above the Unit: switch level, negative value gives a range below the Measurem. unit switch level. or flow unit. < 0.2 > Note: This parameter is only shown if 'Level 1 Source' is not set to 'Not in use'.